8th Street Redesign

 In these plans, will any mature trees be removed?
 For instance the Pinon pine between 1207 and 1209 8th St?
 What happens to the mailboxes?

-bretweinraub asked almost 4 years ago
+bretweinraub asked over 4 years ago

 That would be difficult to answer at this point.
 Once the project proceeds to final design for construction we would have a better understanding of impacts to existing trees.
 Staff and designers would do our best to ensure existing trees are preserved if possible.